keboola/developers-docs/overview/encryption.md

 ### Encryption Parameters
 The [Encryption API](https://keboolaencryption.docs.apiary.io/#reference/encrypt/encryption/encrypt-data)
-accepts the following parameters:
+accepts optional parameters such as:

-- `componentId` (optional) --- id of a [Keboola Connection component](/extend/component/tutorial/#creating-a-component),
+- `componentId` --- ID of a [Keboola Connection component](/extend/component/tutorial/#creating-a-component),
-- `projectId` (optional) --- id of a Keboola Connection project,
+- `projectId` --- ID of a Keboola Connection project,
-- `configId` (optional) --- id of a component configuration,
+- `configId` --- ID of a component configuration, and
-- `branchType` (optional) --- Branch type --- either `default` (meaning default production branch) or `dev` (meaning any development branch other than the production).
+- `branchType` --- Branch type --- either `default` (meaning the default production branch) or `dev` (meaning any development branch other than the production).

-Depending on the provided parameters, different types of ciphers are created:
+The cipher created depends on the provided parameters:

-- If only the component id is provided, then the cipher starts with `KBC::ComponentSecure::` and it can be decrypted in all configurations of the given component.
-This is recommended for Component specific secrets valid across all customers (e.g. some kind of master authorization token)
+- With only `componentId`, the cipher starts with `KBC::ComponentSecure::` and is decryptable across all configurations of that component.
+This is recommended for **component-specific secrets** applicable across all customers (e.g., a master authorization token).

-- If both the component id and project id are provided, then the cipher starts with `KBC::ProjectSecure::` and it can be decrypted in all configurations of the given component within the given project.
-This is **recommended for all secrets** used within a typical Keboola Connection project.
+- Adding `projectId` changes the prefix to `KBC::ProjectSecure::`, making it decryptable within the project's component configurations.
+This is recommended for **all secrets** used within a typical Keboola Connection project.

+- Including `branchType` with these IDs results in a cipher beginning with `KBC::BranchTypeSecure::`.
-- If branch type is added to the both the component id and project id, then the cipher starts with `KBC::BranchTypeSecure::` and it can be decrypted in all configurations of the given component within the given project either in the default production branch or in any of the development branches.
-This means that such encrypted value is not transferrable from production to development (and vice versa).
-Notice that it is not possible to encrypt value for only a single development branch.
+This allows decryption in any setup of the specified component in the project, whether it's in the default production branch or in any development branches.
+This means that an encrypted value with this setting cannot be moved between production and development branches, or the other way around.
+Also, it's not possible to encrypt a value for just one development branch.

-- If all three IDs (component id, project id and configuration id) are provided, then the cipher starts with `KBC::ConfigSecure::` and it can be decrypted only within the given configuration of the given component in the given project.
-This type of cipher is useful when you want to prevent copying a configuration.
+- Providing all three IDs (`componentI`, `projectId`, `configId`) generates a cipher starting with `KBC::ConfigSecure::`, limiting decryption to a specific configuration.
+This is useful for preventing the copying of configurations.

-- If branch type is added to all three IDs (component id, project id and configuration id), then the cipher starts with `KBC::BranchTypeConfigSecure::` and it can be decrypted and it can be decrypted only within the given configuration of the given component in the given project either in the default production branch or in any of the development branches.
-This means that such encrypted value is not transferrable from production to development (and vice versa).
+- Combining `branchType` with all three IDs creates a cipher that starts with `KBC::BranchTypeConfigSecure::`.
+It can only be decrypted within a specific configuration of a component in a specific project.
+It works for both the default production branch and any development branches.
+This means that such encrypted value is not transferrable betwee production and development (and vice versa).
-Notice that it is not possible to encrypt value for only a single development branch.
+Note that encrypting a value for only a single development branch is not possible.

-- If only the project id is provided, then the cipher starts with `KBC::ProjectWideSecure::` and it can be decrypted in all configurations in the given project.
-This type of cipher is useful for encrypting things shared across multiple components, e.g. SSH tunnel settings.
+- Using only `projectId` yields a `KBC::ProjectWideSecure::` cipher, decryptbale accross the project's configurations.
+This type of cipher is useful for encrypting things shared across multiple components, e.g., SSH tunnel settings.

-- If branch type is added to the project id, then the cipher starts with `KBC::ProjectWideBranchTypeSecure::` and it can be decrypted in all configurations in the given project either in the default production branch or in any of the development branches.
-This means that such encrypted value is not transferrable from production to development (and vice versa).
-Notice that it is not possible to encrypt value for only a single development branch.
+- Combining `branchType` with `projectId` createds a `KBC::ProjectWideBranchTypeSecure::` cipher.
+This cipher allows decryption across all configurations in the project, whether in production or development branches.
+However, encrypted values cannot be transferred betweeen these branches, and encrypting for a single development branch alone is not possible.

 The following rules apply to all ciphers:

-- Providing only a configuration id without a project id is not allowed.
-Similarly providing only branch type without project is not allowed.
+- Providing only a `configId` without a `projectId` is not allowed.
+Similarly, providing only `branchType` without `projectId` is also not allowed.
 - Cipher decryption is only possible in the [region](/overview/api/#regions-and-endpoints) where the cipher was originally created.
-One specific example are ciphers with prefixes having different suffixes, such as, `KBC::ProjectSecureKV::` (Azure) or `KBC::ProjectSecureGKMS::` (GCP) instead of `KBC::ProjectSecure::` (AWS).
-Despite using the same business logic, the region and technology are different and such ciphers are never interchangeable.
+For example, ciphers with prefixes `KBC::ProjectSecureKV::` (Azure) or `KBC::ProjectSecureGKMS::` (GCP), instead of `KBC::ProjectSecure::` (AWS), use the same business logic but are specific to their region and technology and are not interchangeable.
-- There is no decryption API, the cipher is decrypted only internally just before a component is run.
+- There is no decryption API; the cipher is decrypted internally just before a component is run.
-- Ciphering an already encrypted value has no effect.
+- Ciphering a value that is already encrypted does not change its encryption.
-- There is no way to retrieve the component, project or configuration id or branch type from the cipher.
+- There is no way to retrieve the component, project, or configuration ID or branch type from the cipher.
-- None of the IDs referenced at the cipher creation have to exist.
-I.e. you can create a cipher for a component that has not been registered yet and that cipher will start working as soon as the component is registered.
-Similarly, you can create ciphers for projects and configurations without having any access to them.
+- The IDs referenced during cipher creation do not need to exist at that time.
+For example, you can create a cipher for a component not yet registered, and it will start working as soon as the component is registered.
+Similarly, ciphers can be created for projects and configurations without having any access to them.

-By default, values encrypted in component configurations are encrypted using the `KBC::ProjectSecure::` cipher.
-This means that the cipher is not transferable between regions, components or projects.
+By default, values encrypted in component configurations are encrypted using the `KBC::ProjectSecure::` cipher, meaning the cipher is not transferable between regions, components, or projects.
 It is transferable between different configurations of the same component within the project where it was created.
-If, for some reason, you create a configuration containing `KBC::ConfigSecure::` ciphers, note that the configuration will not work when copied.
+If you create a configuration containing `KBC::ConfigSecure::` ciphers, note that the configuration will not work when copied.